 With almost 400,000 acres of wetlands and open water, many of which are wild rice habitats, the Chippewa National Forest is regarded as one of the most aquatic National Forests in the country.

-In all of the lower 48 United States, the Chippewa National Forest has the biggest actively breeding colony of Bald Eagles.
+In the Lower 48 United States, the Chippewa National Forest has the biggest actively breeding colony of Bald Eagles.
 The Forest’s pines and lakes are home to about 150 pairs of these majestic birds.

-Take a scenic drive through the forest, or cycle along one of the paved or unpaved pathways.
-Trundling along these paths, you’ll find that there is no better way to observe the Chippewa National Forest.
+Take a scenic drive through the forest or cycle along one of the paved or unpaved pathways.
+Trundling along these paths, you’ll find no better way to observe the Chippewa National Forest.
 There are about 298 miles of non-motorized trails throughout this breathtaking forest.

-Relax while listening to the sounds of the water or warm up in elegant comfort at Leech Lake Bed & Breakfast, which is only 16 minutes away.
+Relax while listening to the sounds of the water or warm up in elegant comfort at Leech Lake Bed & Breakfast, only 16 minutes away.

 5. Uncover the dark history of Glensheen Mansion

-A visit here is one of the most fun things to do in North Minnesota, as it offers a peek into the mansion’s magnificent early twentieth-century decor, lavish furnishings, and painstaking craftsmanship.
+According to the directors, this 39-room mansion, situated on a 12-acre estate, is said to be the most visited property in the Midwest.
+A visit here is one of the most fun things to do in northern Minnesota.
+It looks into the mansion’s magnificent early twentieth-century decor, lavish furnishings, and painstaking craftsmanship.

-See Related: 16 Best Things to Do in Fargo, North Dakota
+See Related: Things to Do in Fargo, North Dakota